Henry Talbot of Templeogue: Birth and origins

 Henry was born in about 1600, probably at Templeogue, County Dublin, the second son of Robert Talbot and his wife Eleanor Colley.
 His father was a member of the landed gentry, seated at Templeogue.
-Richard Talbot (died 1577) of Templeogue, Chief Justice of the Irish Common Pleas, who married Alice Burnell, sister of Henry Burnell, MP and judge, was one of his great-grandfathers.
+Richard Talbot (died 1577) of Templeogue, Chief Justice of the Irish Common Pleas, MP and judge, was one of his great-grandfathers.
 His father's family was a cadet branch of the Talbots, an Old English family.

 His mother was the second daughter of Henry Colley, of Carbury Castle, County Kildare, by his second wife, Catherine Cusack.

 Henry had an elder brother John, who inherited the estate at their father's death in 1616, but died childless in 1627.
+The Talbots of Templogue were Catholics.

 Marriage and children

 Talbot married Margaret (died 1662), the third daughter of Sir William Talbot, 1st Baronet of Carton, County Kildare, and his wife Alison Netterville.
 The marriage made him a brother-in-law of Richard Talbot, who would later become Earl of Tyrconnell.

 Henry and Margaret had two sons: